UNITY within the COMMUNITY

 NOTICE TO ALL TAX PAYERS IN PIERCE COUNTY

-The Pierce County Board of Assessors will be receiving all property tax returns as of January 1, 2020.
+The Pierce County Board of Assessors will be receiving all property tax returns as of January 1, of this year.

-If you have made any changes in your property during 2019, the law requires you to make a property tax return before April 1, 2020.
+If you have made any changes in your property during last year, the law requires you to make a property tax return before April 1, of the current year.
 Return forms are available in the Tax Assessor’s Office.

 STANDARD HOMESTEAD EXEMPTION

-If you owned land upon which your primary residence is located and were living in the primary residence on January 1, 2020, you may qualify for a standard homestead exemption.
+If you owned land upon which your primary residence is located and were living in the primary residence on January 1, of the current year, you may qualify for a standard homestead exemption.
 If you received this exemption last year and there has been no change of title to your Homestead Property, there is no need to sign up this year.

 SCHOOL TAX EXEMPTION

-If you are age 62 on January 1, 2020 and the net income of your spouse and yourself is less than $10,000 per year, you may qualify for extra-school tax exemption on the homestead property.
-Income from retirement sources, pensions and disability income is excluded up to $72,264.
+If you are age 62 on January 1, of the current year and the net income of your spouse and yourself is less than $10,000 per year, you may qualify for extra-school tax exemption on the homestead property.
+Income from retirement sources, pensions and disability income is excluded up to $80,280.
 If you received this exemption last year and there has been no change of title to your Homestead Property, there is no need to sign up this year.

 DOUBLE HOMESTEAD EXEMPTION

-If you are age 65 on January 1, 2020 and the net income of your spouse and yourself is less than $10,000 per year, you may qualify for a Double Homestead Exemption on the homestead property.
-Income from retirement sources, pensions and disability income is excluded up to $72,264.
+If you are age 65 on January 1, of the current year and the net income of your spouse and yourself is less than $10,000 per year, you may qualify for a Double Homestead Exemption on the homestead property.
+Income from retirement sources, pensions and disability income is excluded up to $80,280.
 If you received this exemption last year and there has been no change of title to your Homestead Property, there is no need to sign up this year.

-THE TAX ASSESSOR’S OFFICE WILL ACCEPT APPLICATIONS FOR ANY HOMESTEAD EXEMPTION YEAR ROUND; BUT TO RECEIVE THE EXEMPTION FOR 2020 THE APPLICATION MUST BE MADE ON OR BEFORE APRIL 1, 2020.
+THE TAX ASSESSOR’S OFFICE WILL ACCEPT APPLICATIONS FOR ANY HOMESTEAD EXEMPTION YEAR ROUND; BUT TO RECEIVE THE EXEMPTION FOR THE CURRENT YEAR THE APPLICATION MUST BE MADE ON OR BEFORE APRIL 1, OF THE CURRENT YEAR.

-IF YOU RECEIVED ANY OF THE ABOVE LISTED EXEMPTIONS LAST YEAR AND THERE HAS BEEN CHANGES OF TITLE TO YOUR HOMESTEAD PROPERTY—YOU MUST COME IN AND REAPPLY BETWEEN JANUARY I & APRIL I, 2020.
+IF YOU RECEIVED ANY OF THE ABOVE LISTED EXEMPTIONS LAST YEAR AND THERE HAS BEEN CHANGES OF TITLE TO YOUR HOMESTEAD PROPERTY —YOU MUST COME IN AND REAPPLY BETWEEN JANUARY I & APRIL I, OF THE CURRENT YEAR.

 SPECIAL PIERCE COUNTY AND SCHOOL EXEMPTION PROVISIONS

-If you qualify for Homestead Exemption and also desire to have the value of your primary residence and up to 5 contiguous acres of land immediately surrounding such residence remain at the 2020 appraised value for future years, purposes of county, school, and school bond indebtedness, so long as the property continues to qualify as homestead property, you may sign up for the Special Pierce County and School Exemption Provisions between January 1 and April 1, 2020.
+If you qualify for Homestead Exemption and also desire to have the value of your primary residence and up to 5 contiguous acres of land immediately surrounding such residence remain at the current year appraised value for future years, purposes of county, school, and school bond indebtedness, so long as the property continues to qualify as homestead property, you may sign up for the Special Pierce County and School Exemption Provisions between January 1 and April 1.
 NOTE: These provisions do not affect municipal ad valorem taxes.